The city trying to make better bagels than NYC

 Evan Sung

 "We really want our bagels to have a sense of place.
-That's really important," Button, a three-time James Beard Award semi-finalist and the executive chef at Cúrate in Asheville, tells CNN Travel.
+That's really important," Button, a two-time James Beard Award finalist and the executive chef at Cúrate in Asheville, tells CNN Travel.

 "I didn't just want to bring New York to southern Appalachia."